feather-light/pathtracer/README.md

 - IImageSaver implementation with support of intensity correction.

-- IRaytraceable scene compositor which uses space partitioning algorithm to speedup ray intersection computations.
+- IRaytraceable scene compositor which uses space partitioning algorithm to speed-up ray intersection computations.

 - Serialization/deserialization of objects.